Delving into the pros and cons of senior assassins

 “I wasn’t in it that long but it was still fun playing it [because of] the suspense and being with a team,” Good said.

-Catherine Allen is a junior, and she is looking forward to her second year on Lancer Link as this year's opinion editor.
-Catherine is passionate about...
+Catherine Allen is senior, and she is looking forward to her third year on Lancer Link as one of the editor-in-chiefs.
+Catherine is passionate about writing...